1ynxy/mesh-net/README.md

 ## testing & evaluation

+### data throughput

 // difference in data throughput compared to a normal network structure
+// possible techniques for improving efficiency provided by new network structure
+//

+### socket load

 // difference in number of connections handled compared to a normal network structure
+//

+### computational load

+// discussion of increased computational load trade-off
+//

+### debugging process

+// use of netcat & other tools
+//

+### example scenario

+// evaluation of health of test setup
+//

+### discussion of reliability

-// robustness of network image and autonomous reconnection handling
+// robustness of network image and autonomous reconnect handling
 // difficulties arising from interaction between LAN & WAN networks
 // estimated load and connection capacities
-// possible techniques for improving efficiency provided by new network structure
+// outlier scenarios, such as root node disconnecting
 // discussion of handling simultaneous network disconnection events
-// outlier scenarios, such as root node disconnecting
+//

+### alternative potential use cases

+// other uses for mesh network architecture
+//

 ## conclusion

+### evaluation of progress

+//

+### target versus result

+//

+### were I given a redo

+//

+### viability of idea

 //

 ## references